gabrielpascua/gabrielpascua.com/_posts/2016-01-07-using-docker.markdown

 * A `Dockerfile` is a text file that contains instructions on how an image should be built
 * You can execute a shell script file `.sh` within a `Dockerfile` via the `ENTRYPOINT` section, e.g. `ENTRYPOINT [“/myshellscript.sh”]`
 * Tag an image by using semicolon after the repository name `docker build -t REPOSITORY/IMAGE_NAME:TAG`
-* Images prefixed with the user’s handle belong to the user namespace.
+* Images prefixed with the user's handle belong to the user namespace.
 The ones without prefixes belong to the root namespace - these are images curated by Docker for software companies.
 Images prefixed with IPs belong to either 3rd party or self hosted registries
 <p></p>

 ### Chapter 4.
 Docker Fundamentals